OpenFlutter/flutter_screenutil/README_PT.md

   }
 }
 ```
-The second way:
+The second way:Does not support the use of font adaptation in the App
 ```
 class MyApp extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
-    //Set the fit size (fill in the screen size of the device in the design) If the design is based on the size of the 360*690
-    ScreenUtil.init(BoxConstraints(maxWidth: 360, maxHeight: 690));
     return MaterialApp(
       debugShowCheckedModeBanner: false,
       title: 'Flutter_ScreenUtil',